"You cannot escape the responsibility of tomorrow by evading it today."

 Why Encouragement Matters

 While we may mistakenly think we are helping our children by criticizing or advising them, it often backfires and causes them to mistrust themselves.
 They can also misinterpret our “constructive criticism” to mean that we don't trust them.
 If we want to raise independent, responsible children, we need to teach them that their emotions, opinions, and actions matter.
 It helps to spend more time listening rather than reacting to what they say and do.
-Although it can be tempting to dole out advice, children and teens can interpret even the most well-intentioned criticism as a rejection of who they are as a budding person.
+Although it can be tempting to dole out advice, children and teens can interpret even the most well-intentioned criticism as a rejection of who they are as budding people.
 Over the years, I've coached numerous children—as young as seven—that told me that they didn't think their parents liked them.
 (And their parents were surprised by this revelation.)

 When you show your children that you trust them through active and empathetic listening, they feel heard and validated.
 Believing in your child is often enough to motivate them to do the right thing on their own.
 As your child matures, you’ll need to let go and trust that you've taught them the skills they need to come to the right conclusion on their own.
 Many times, it’s not until we stop dishing out unsolicited advice that our children ask for it.